jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 1ph trip - 1ph lockout
-- When 3 phases are open, whether 1, 2, or 3 phases are selected, can still hit open
+- When 3 phases are open, whether 1, 2, or 3 phases are selected, can still hit open PB and it will time (I don't think should be able to do this)
+- Can't ever close anything
+1ph trip - 1ph lockout (3ph on multi-ph fault)
+- all same
+1phtrip - 3ph lockout